A little bit of knowledge is a dangerous thing

 However, to the wise (the highly educated), and all those who humbly seek knowledge and acknowledge their ignorance, empirical evidence, they know, isn’t as strong as less educated people claim it to be!
 When all is said and done, empirical evidence or empiricism could be the weakest form of all evidence.
 After all, empirical evidence is done at the basic level of human transcendency, that is, the physical!
 To solely rely on the physical senses for truth is surely basic!

-Some go ahead and base on the few books they have read, two documentary movies they have watched on CNN or BBC and claim that there is nothing beyond what they have discovered.
-It pains me a lot when I see someone making conclusions on important issues of life based on few notes he has made.
+Some go ahead and base on the few books they have read, two documentary movies they have watched on CNN or BBC, and claim that there is nothing beyond what they have discovered.
+It’s painful when we make conclusions on important issues of life based on a few notes we have taken.
 It hurts.
 We need to be slow and humble.

 And I pray everyday that God keeps me this humble and enable me to be a student or a seeker of knowledge or truth for the rest of my life.
 For learning truly never ends or should never end!